ember-learn/ember-blog/source/2019-05-25-the-ember-times-issue-100.md

 Be kind,

-Isaac Lee, the crowd and the Learning Team
+Chris Ng, Isaac Lee, the crowd and the Learning Team